paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-053-public-transportation.md

   (B) a fixed guideway bus rapid transit project that is a minimum operable segment or an extension to an existing bus rapid transit system.

-(6) **Program of interrelated projects.—** — The term “program of interrelated projects” means the simultaneous development of—

-  (A) 2 or more new fixed guideway capital projects, small start projects, or core capacity improvement projects; or

-  (B) 2 or more projects that are any combination of new fixed guideway capital projects, small start projects, and core capacity improvement projects.

-(7) **Small start project.—** — The term “small start project” means a new fixed guideway capital project or corridor-based bus rapid transit project for which—
+(6) **Small start project.—** — The term “small start project” means a new fixed guideway capital project or corridor-based bus rapid transit project for which—

-  (A) the Federal assistance provided or to be provided under this section is less than $100,000,000; and
+  (A) the Federal assistance provided or to be provided under this section is less than $150,000,000; and

-  (B) the total estimated net capital cost is less than $300,000,000.
+  (B) the total estimated net capital cost is less than $400,000,000.

 **(b) General Authority.—** The Secretary may make grants under this section to State and local governmental authorities to assist in financing—